The Long Discourses

 DĀ 10 Going Up to Ten (∥ DN 34) [T 1.52c18]

-In a similar vein to the previous sutra, the Buddha grows tired after teaching a large assembly of monks well into the night and asks Śāriputra to continue in his stead while he takes a break.
-What follows is a structured mātṛkā sutra that lists groups of teachings from one to ten items in ascending order.
-For each numerical group of lists, a set of ten questions are asked, for which the list is an answer.
+As in the previous sūtra, the Buddha grows tired after teaching a great assembly of monks well into the night and asks Śāriputra to continue in his stead while he takes a break.
+What follows is a structured mātṛkā sūtra (i.e., a matrix of Dharma topics) that lists groups of teachings from one to ten items in ascending order.
+For each numerical group of lists, a standard set of ten questions are asked, for which the list is an answer.

 DĀ 11 Increasing One by One [T 1.57b25]